-'''

-create role intern_role with passwd "temp244",

-min passwd length 0
+create role intern_role with passwd "temp244", min passwd length 0

-'''

-- Use create role from the master database. - Use the with passwd password clause to attach a password to a role at creation.
-If you attach a password to the role, the user granted this role must specify the password to activate the role.
+- Use create role from the master database. - If you attach a password to the role, the user granted this role must specify the password to activate the role.

 For information on adding a password to a role after creation, see the alter role command.